If you’re in an emergency CALL 000

 Follow our step-by-step guides below for how to perform CPR on an adult or child over (8 years old).

-We also have specific guides on CPR for adults and children above 8 years old, children 1-8, and during pregnancy.
+We also have specific guides on CPR for children, infants and during pregnancy.

 *The information below does not replace First Aid training. *

 Make sure that you have followed the DRSABCD action plan.
 This ensures that you have performed the vital steps before beginning CPR.

 After having the DRSABCD plan, follow the steps below.

 4. Use the weight of your body and push your hands down to roughly 1/3 of the depth of their chest.